Ingvord/tango-v10-design-doc/docs/index.md

 While this document describes the targeted architecture design for Tango core, we keep in mind current community needs and possible difficulties that may occur if migration to this new architecture will be approved.

 This document is supplied with flowcharts and "skeletal" implementation sketches based on Java interfaces.
-These are intended to demonstrate how the new design may be implemented in Tango core library as well it will help to define a roadmap for Tango kernel refactoring.
+These are intended to demonstrate how the new design may be implemented in Tango core library as well it may help to define a roadmap for Tango kernel refactoring.
 And in the future it is supposed to provide the basis for evolutionary refactoring of Tango Controls.

 The goal is to decrease time to market and lower integration and maintain costs of the Tango Controls users.